zplayads/PlayableMopubAdDemo-android/README-EN.md

     "AdUnitId": "3FBEFA05-3A8B-2122-24C7-A87D0BC9FEEC"
 }
 ```
-Note: If necessary, please view step 1.3 to know how to change androidDemoApp to the APPID you applied on ZPLAY Ads, and view step 1.6 to find the way to change androidDemoAdUnit to AdUnitId applied on ZPLAY Ads.
+Note: If necessary, please view step 1.3 to know how to change 5C5419C7-A2DE-88BC-A311-C3E7A646F6AF to the APPID you applied on ZPLAY Ads, and view step 1.6 to find the way to change 3FBEFA05-3A8B-2122-24C7-A87D0BC9FEEC to AdUnitId applied on ZPLAY Ads.

 ## 6. Turn on ZPLAY Ads network on MoPub
 ### 6.1 Open Segments page, and click Global Segment